johnwr-response/golang-build-web-applications-intermediate-level/LOCAL_NOTES.md

   - [Website](https://www.heidisql.com/)
   - Install: ```winget install -e --id HeidiSQL.HeidiSQL```

 ## Building a Virtual credit card terminal
+### What we're going to build
+- A Virtual Terminal, only used locally for testing with live credit card numbers

 ## Selling a Product online
 ## Setting up and charging a recurring payment using Stripe Plans
 ## Authentication